jerrywithaz/google-datastore-emulator-ui/README.md

-  -i, --id, id                          The id of your google datastore instance -e, --emulator-host, emulator host    The host url of your local emulator such as http://localhost:8003
+  -i, --id, id                          The id of your google datastore instance -e, --emulator-host, emulator host    The host url of your local emulator such as http://localhost:8003 -p, --port <port>, express app port   The port for express to run on such as 8002
 ```